Metropolitan Police detective Adele Cashman dies chasing suspect

 Two male suspects ran off and Det Con Cashman began to chase them, along with other officers.

-Police said it appeared that she collapsed in Belsize Park Gardens during the chase.'Eager officer'
+Police said it appeared that she collapsed in Belsize Park Gardens during the chase.

 The officer, based at Kentish Town police station, died at 23:10 GMT at the Royal Free Hospital.